deparr/jolt.nvim/readme.md

 (ab)**using nvim for static site generation**

 ## why
-- want static site with code highlighting
+- I want static site with code highlighting
 - djot has a lua implementation
 - nvim has `:TOhtml` and treesitter
 - -> why shouldn't I use my editor to build my site?